 In the beginning, I wasn’t used to talking so squarely about money.
 To me, money talks always wore kid gloves and bore a “no trespassing” sign.
 My instinct was to tread lightly.
 Funny how that instinct got turned on its complicated head with one card flip.

 Here are a few of the money talks we’ve had since the pad thai incident.

 We didn’t talk money much during our first six months of dating, but one thing was obvious: He was a saver, and I was a spender.

 I learned his mom used to be an accountant, which made him predisposed to saving.
 Meanwhile, I haven’t always been the best with money.
 It’s taken a lot of sacrifice, commitment and wading through debt to teach myself good financial habits.
 Even still, I struggle.

-Our spending habits came up gradually when I gleefully exclaimed that I’d paid off a credit card, or by way of a package on my doorstep from a splurge at Shein or Amazon.
+Our spending habits came up gradually when I gleefully exclaimed that I’d paid off a credit card, or by way of a package on my doorstep from a splurge at Shein (coupons help) or Amazon.
 Surprisingly, Ian didn’t scold or guilt me for spending.
 In fact, he agreed you have to treat yourself sometimes, or that splurge could turn into a spree.

 His uncritical attitude made me feel more relaxed and less guarded about my spending habits.

 Eventually, my splurging and his saving gave way to conversations about how we manage our finances… and how much we make.